tgbot-collection/SearchGram/README.md

 ## 3. Login to client

-Open a terminal(cmd, iTerm, etc), cd to your code, and then:
+Open a terminal (such as cmd or iTerm), navigate to the directory where you have saved the code, and then:

 ```shell
 python client.py
 ```

-Input your phone number and login to the client.
-Ctrl + C to exit
+Enter your phone number and log in to the client.
+You can exit by pressing `Ctrl + C`.

 ## 4. (optional)Setup sync id